Alfonso Pedraza

-Alfonso Pedraza Sag (/es/; born 9 April 1996) is a Spanish professional footballer who plays as a left-back or left winger for La Liga club Villarreal.
+Alfonso Pedraza Sag (/es/; born 9 April 1996) is a Spanish professional footballer who plays as a left-back or left winger for Serie A club Lazio.

-Brought up at Villarreal, he went on to play as a senior for that club as well as Lugo, Leeds United, Alavés and Betis.
-He won the 2020–21 Europa League with Villarreal.
+Brought up at Villarreal, he went on to play as a senior for that club as well as Lugo, Leeds United, Alavés, Betis and Lazio.
+He won the 2020–21 Europa League with Villarreal, where he made 235 total appearances and scored 13 goals.

 Pedraza won the 2019 European Under-21 Championship with Spain.
 He made his full debut in 2023.

 Club career

+Villarreal

 Born in San Sebastián de los Ballesteros, Córdoba, Andalusia, Pedraza joined Villarreal CF's youth setup in 2011 at the age of 15, after starting out at Séneca CF. In January 2015, he was promoted to the former's C team in the Tercera División.

 Pedraza made his Segunda División B debut on 11 January 2015, appearing as a second-half substitute for the reserves in a 2–2 away draw against CF Reus Deportiu.
 He scored his first goal on 1 March, the game's only in a home victory over CD Atlético Baleares.

 On 5 April 2015, after being already a regular with the B's and being called up to the main squad by manager Marcelino García Toral, Pedraza made his professional – and La Liga – debut, replacing Jonathan dos Santos in the 72nd minute of a 0–0 draw at Valencia CF. On 28 July 2016, he was loaned to Segunda División side CD Lugo for one year, scoring his first professional goal on 21 August by netting the first in a 2–2 away draw with Gimnàstic de Tarragona.
-He ended the season with six successful strikes and eight assists, helping to a final ninth position.
+He ended the season with a further five and eight assists, helping to a final ninth position.

 On 31 January 2017, Pedraza joined Leeds United on loan until the end of the campaign, with Villarreal paying Lugo £300,000 in order to cancel his contract with them – the deal with the English side included an option to buy for £8.5 million in May, provided they won promotion from the EFL Championship.
 After featuring from the bench in his debut, a 2–1 loss at Huddersfield Town, he scored his first goal on 3 March in a 3–1 away win over Birmingham City; as the team could only rank seventh, he returned to the Estadio de la Cerámica.